MileHacker Logo

 Geographical Context

 Dalian sits on the southern tip of the Liaodong Peninsula in Liaoning Province, Northeast China.
 Its unique its position on the map means it is almost entirely surrounded by water, with the Yellow Sea to the east and the Bohai Sea to the west.
 This peninsular location marks Dalian with its distinct maritime climate and its identity as a seaport city.
-The coastline stretches for hundreds of kilometers, forming numerous natural harbors, bays, and beaches that shape the city’s character plus finance.
+The coastline stretches for many kilometers, forming numerous natural harbors, bays, and beaches that shape the city’s character plus finance.

 Historical Significance